quincy-125/DigiPath_MLTK/README.md

 ## Package usage:
 Example *.yml* files are in the DigiPath_MLTK/data/run_files directory and may be used as templates to run with your data.

-Each *.yml* parameters file is a template for running one of the eight methods and (when edited with valid data files) may run from the command line with the example multi-main function in this repository: <br>
+Each parameters (*.yml*) file is a template for running one of the eight methods.

+When edited with valid data they run from the command line using the example main function in this repository: <br>
 `src/python/digipath_tk_run.py`

 ### Call with the example main file: